The Case: iCloud Drive is Full But Not Files!

 Or you can open Settings > iCloud > Storage > Buy More Storage to upgrade iCloud on iPhone, iPad, or iPod Touch.

-To clean up your mailbox in iCloud, you can follow these steps:
+To clean up your mailbox in iCloud, you can follow these steps below, then the iCloud Drive empty but storage full problems should be fixed:

 1. Sign in to your iCloud account using a web browser on your computer.